Bitfab-io/documentation/e3d_lite6_clogging_maintenance_guide.md

 # E3D lite6 clogging maintenance guide

 **Clogging**.
-Clogging is the obstruction of the hotend due to damage to the PTFE liner or buildup of impurities inside the nozzle.
+Clogging is the obstruction of the hotend due to

-Hotend clogging is the most common failure
+* damage to the PTFE liner
+* buildup of impurities inside the nozzle
+* filament plug between the nozzle and the heatsink or PTFE tube (due to improper assembly)

 ## Detecting clogging in the hotend